-Bark Endeavor.
+Bark Endeavour.
 Art photo digital download and wallpaper screensaver.
 DIY Print.

 Bark Endeavor at the Royal Australian Navy International Fleet Review 2013.
 These Navy Centenary Celebrations were held on Sydney Harbour, Australia October 2013.

-More 35 RAN and visting warships as well as 17 tall ships with 8,000 navy personel from 19 nations participated.
+More 35 RAN and visiting warships as well as 17 tall ships with 8,000 navy personnel from 19 nations participated.

 This special event commemorated the centenary of the first entry of the Royal Australian Navy Fleet into Sydney Harbour in 1913.